infor-design/enterprise/components/counts/counts.md

 ## Accessibility

--   Be careful to select a color that passes [WCAG AA or AAA contrast](http://webaim.org/resources/contrastchecker/) with the background its on.
+-   Be careful to select a color that passes [WCAG AA or AAA contrast](http://webaim.org/resources/contrastchecker/) with its background

-## Keyboard Shortcuts

-No Keyboard, screen readers can access the information via a virtual keyboard.
-Make sure to augment the labels with audible only spans to add additional context if needed.
+-   Screen readers can access the information via a virtual keyboard.
+Make sure to augment the labels with `audible` only spans to add additional context if needed

-## Upgrading from 3.X

-- New component